geanders/test_directory/coding.md

 expressions.)
 Provided you keep to simple use of them, regular expressions can be a substantial help in manipulating strings."
 [Programming with Data, p.
 153]

+> "**glob** *v.,n.* To expand special characters in a wildcarded name, or the act of doing so (the action is also called *globbing*).
+The Unix conventions for filename wildcarding have become sufficiently pervasive that many hackers use some of them in written English, especially in email or news on technical topics.
+Those commonly encountered include the following:
+[asterisk]: wildcard for any string ...; ?: wildcard for any single character ...; []: delimites a wildcard matching any of the enclosed characters; {}: alternation of comma-separated values; thus, 'foo{baz,qux]' would be read as 'foobaz' or 'fooqux'. ...
+Note that glob patterns are similar, but not identical, to those used in regexps."
+[Hackers New Dictionary, p.
+218]

+> "**grep** *vi.* [from the qed/ed editor idiom g/re/p, where 're' stands for a regular expression, to Globally search for the Regular Expression and Print the lines containing matches to it, via Unix grep(1)] To rapidly scan a file or set of files looking for a particular string or pattern ...
+By extension, to look for something by pattern."
+[New Hackers Dictionary, p.
+226]

+> "**regexp** *n.* [Unix] 1.
+Common written and spoken abbreviation for 'regular expression', one of the wildcard patterns used, e.g., by Unix utilities such as grep(1), sed(1), and awk(1).
+These use conventions similar to but more elaborate than those described under 'glob'.
+For purposes of this lexicon, it is sufficient to note that regexps also allow complemented character strings using '^'; thus, one can specify 'any non-alphabetic character' with [^A-Za-z]."
+[New Hackers Dictionary, p.
+382]

 ## Graphics